 While hops require macro and micro-nutrients, because of the rapid growth characteristics of the hop plant, effectively managing nitrogen fertility is particularly important.
 Nitrogen fertilizer is available in many different forms and growers should consult closely with their chosen soil testing lab to optimize N fertility.
+Plant demand for nitrogen peaks around the beginning of July and then falls rapidly over the rest of the season.

 Nitrogen is an essential plant nutrient required for optimum cone production.
-The nitrogen replacement value, or the amount needed to replace what has been taken up by the plant biomass for fully-grown bines, is approximately 110 lbs/ac/year (cones-45 lbs/ac, crop residue-65 lbs/ac).
-By the end of July, hops have generally accumulated 80-150 lbs of N/ac.
-Depending upon site-specific characteristics like soil quality and management practices (fertilizer type, application method, cultural practices, etc.), the nitrogen use efficiency (NUE) for hops is roughly 65 percent.
-This suggests that roughly thirty-five percent of the actual nitrogen applied is not taken up by the hop plant, but is instead lost to the environment; usually through leaching or volatilization.
-If the replacement value is 110 lbs/ac/yr and only 65 https://catalog.extension.oregonstate.edu/sites/catalog/files/project/pdf/pnw513.pdf
+The nitrogen replacement value, or the amount needed to replace what has been taken up by the plant biomass for fully-grown bines, is approximately 110 lbs./ac/year (cones-45 lbs./ac, crop residue-65 lbs./ac).
+By the end of July, hops have generally accumulated 80-150 lbs. of N/ac2.
+Depending upon site-specific characteristics like soil quality and management practices (fertilizer type, application method, cultural practices, etc.), the nitrogen use efficiency (NUE) for hops is roughly 65 percent3.
+This suggests that roughly 35 percent of the actual nitrogen applied is not taken up by the hop plant but is instead lost to the